 - Cache Query Strings - A query string is where a URL contains a question mark followed by a parameter and a value, e.g. yourdomain.com/some-page/?country=usa.
 In this example, "country" is the parameter and "usa" is the value.
 WP Rocket doesn't cache query strings by default.
 However, if you want this page to be cached, add "country" into this field.
 This option may apply to product pages, for example, on an e-commerce website.

-WP Rocket performs more than just caching.
+WP Rocket does a whole lot more than just caching.
 It's a speed tool designed to optimize web performance.

 Thanks to this feature, you won't have to install an additional database cleaning plugin such as Optimize Database After Deleting Revisions.